pshrey795/MIPS-Simulator/MemoryRequestReordering/README.md

 3. For execution of the code, type `./output <intput_MIPS_code>` on the console.
 4. The relevent details about the registers and memory will be printed for every clock cycle along with the statistics at the end.
 5. If there is an error in the syntax or semantics, an appropriate error message will be printed instead.

+Testing
+---

+The testcases are contained in [this folder](https://github.com/pshrey795/MIPS-Simulator/tree/main/MemoryRequestReordering/Testcases).
+There are various types of testcases which is denoted by the name of that testcase.